• Skip to primary navigation

 I also remember taking along a tin to my son’s toddler group mums’ meeting when we spent the evening wrapping presents and organising the group’s Christmas party.

-So these Crispy Clementine Cookies have become a very important part of our Christmas tradition and I hope that when my kids eventually leave home they will carry on the tradition-)
+So these Crispy Clementine Cookies have become a very important part of our Christmas tradition and I hope that when my kids eventually leave home they will carry on the tradition.

 Crispy Clementine Cookies - Fab Food 4 All

 I do hope you bake these cookies this Christmas as they so simple and easy to make and the crispy sugar topping makes them extra yummy!
-Do you bake biscuits at Christmas, do let me know in the comments!
-I asked some fellow bloggers what they like to bake at this time of year and here are their ideas:

 • Dark Chocolate & Peppermint Stars – Supper in the Suburbs